When he graduated in 2006 with a Bachelor of Science degree in electrical engineering, the job market looked like a cherry orchard to Michael Kelly.

 And that’s the problem.
 Electrical engineering is a broad term, and jobs in the field vary widely.
 Fresh graduates often fall into a career without understanding the alternatives.

 Michael found himself working at a mechanical, electrical, and plumbing (MEP) consulting firm.
-At MEP firms, electrical engineers design the electrical wiring (high-voltage) systems for buildings.
+At MEP firms, electrical engineers design the electrical wiring (power) systems for buildings.
 They must work closely with mechanical engineers because electrical equipment usually drives, measures, or controls mechanical equipment.

 Want to learn more about working at TEECOM?